tensorleap/tensorleap/examples/mnist/README.md

 - We see how when the euclidean difference of a sample from its class centroid, increases, the average loss increases.

-- Euclidean Difference from the class centroid calculated as follows:
+- Euclidean difference from the class centroid is calculated as follows:
   - We extract the class centroid per class: we take all images in respect to their class and calculate an average per pixel.
 The output will be an image 28X28.
   - Per sample, we calculate the euclidean difference from its class centroid.